dstroud/dreamsequence/README.md

 - Voice: Where the output of the Seq is sent for playback.
 Default options include Crow and MIDI ports, but additional synths and devices are supported by installing [NB voice mods](https://llllllll.co/t/n-b-et-al-v0-1/60374).

-- Notes: Four ways of configuring Grid's note mapping are available:
+- Notes: Five ways of configuring Grid's note mapping are available:
   - Triad: columns 1-3 map to notes 1-3 from the active chord interpreted as a triad.
 Columns 4-6 play the same notes one octave up, etc..
   - 7th: columns 1-4 map to notes 1-4 from the active chord interpreted as a 7th chord.
 Columns 5-8 play the same notes one octave up, etc..
   - Mode+transp.: columns 1-7 play notes from the selected mode and apply a diatonic transposition based on the active chord degree.
 Columns 8-14 play the same one octave up.
 Example: In C Major degree I, columns 1-7 would be C, D, E, F, G, A, B. Degree ii would result in D, E, F, G, A, B, C.
   - Mode: columns 1-7 play notes from the selected mode, columns 8-14 play the same one octave up.
+  - Chromatic: columns 1-14 play chromatic semitones.

 - Start on and Reset on menus: The sequence always tries to play until it completes, at which point it loops to be the beginning and is ready to start again as soon as it receives the signal to do so.
 These menu options determine what can send that signal to start and what can force a restart before the end of the sequence.
   - Start on:
     - Seq end: as soon as the sequence ends, it will start itself in a loop.